-However, some may argue that it’s not patriarchal barriers keeping women out of STEM as the above work by UNESCO might suggest, but rather the biological reality that women are hard-wired differently to men, and vice versa.
+However, some may argue that it’s not patriarchal barriers keeping women out of STEM, as UNESCO might suggest.
+But rather the biological reality that women are hard-wired differently to men, and vice versa.

-It’s not a concept unfamiliar to many — the psychological and behavioural differences between men and women has long been an area that’s generated substantial interest in popular culture.
+The psychological and behavioural differences between men and women has long been an area of interest in popular culture.
 You might have even heard the saying “Men Are from Mars, Women Are from Venus”.
 This metaphor, coined by the eponymously titled book, was authored by American relationship counsellor John Gray, and has sold millions worldwide.

-Although the views expressed within it are now widely considered to be outdated (having been originally published in 1992), in essence, one of the central points Gray highlights is this — that women tend to think emotionally, whilst men tend to think logically.
+Although the views expressed within it are now widely considered to be outdated, having been originally published in 1992.
+In essence, one central point Gray highlights is this: women tend to think emotionally, whilst men tend to think logically.

-Though many may decry this notion (as well as the book altogether), criticising it for stereotyping human psychology, some may also consider it naïve to believe men and women are truly wired the same — that there do, indeed, exist inherent and fundamental differences in the psychology of the sexes.
+Though many may decry this notion for stereotyping human psychology, some may also consider it naive.
+There do, indeed, exist inherent and fundamental differences in the psychology of the sexes.

 Yet, it could be considered just as naïve to believe we live in an ideal world where the barriers that, for centuries, held women back from achieving equality have been completely eliminated.
-Society has certainly come a long way in advancing women’s rights and shedding stereotypical notions of gender roles, but to act like women no longer experience discrimination of any kind on the basis of their gender, even in our modern-day 21st century, may be a dire mistake.
+Society has certainly come a long way in advancing women’s rights and shedding stereotypical notions of gender roles.
+But to act like women no longer experience any discrimination, even in our 21st century, may be a dire mistake.

 The Wider Gender Gap Context